How to Avoid the Worst Airline Fees

 Fly a free bag airline: Hello, Southwest!
 This U.S. airline still allows a free carry-on and two free checked-bags.

-Allegiant, Frontier, Spirit: These U.S. discount carriers charge for all bags including carry-ons but they do allow one very small bag for free, as long as it fits under a seat.
-See the video at the end on how to pack a lot into a very small space.
+Allegiant, Frontier, Spirit: These U.S. discount carriers charge for all bags including carry-ons but they do allow one very small bag for free, if it fits under a seat.

 VIDEO: Pack more in less space with the Sit & Zip Method – it really works.